Connections-Business-Directory/Connections/README.md

 ## Changelog ##

+= 8.6.2 03/31/2017 =
+* TWEAK: Use forward slashes for jQuery UI datepicker date format so when the date is parsed with PHP it will be parsed as a US date.
+* BUG: Reset the cnEntry_Adresses object filters in cnEntry::getAddresses() to allow sub sequent call to the method to return the correct results.

 = 8.6.1 03/28/2017 =
 * BUG: If formatted number string is empty when converted to a float, return null so empty check will not fail causing error.
 * BUG: Correct Fatal error: Uncaught Error: Using $this when not in object context in the address-hard.php template fragment.